-RAM Clock Read Ports Write Ports Single-port Single clock One; same as write One; same as read Simple dual- port Single or dual clock One dedicated read One dedicated write Dual-port Single or dual clock Two independent reads One dedicated write True dual-port Single or dual clock Two independent reads Two independent writes See Dual-Port RAM Inference, on page 327 and True Dual-Port RAM Inference, on page 327 for additional information.
+RAM Clock Read Ports Write Ports Single-port Single clock One; same as write One; same as read Simple dual- port Single or dual clock One dedicated read One dedicated write Dual-port Single or dual clock Two independent reads One dedicated write True dual-port Single or dual clock Two independent reads Two independent writes See Dual-Port RA age 374 and True Dua or additional information

-For illustrative code examples, see the single-port and dual-port examples listed in Block RAM Examples, on page 603.
+For illustrative code examples, see the single-port and dual-port examples listed in Block RAM Examples, on page 279.

-- 3. If needed, guide automatic inference with the syn_ramstyle attribute: - To force the inference of block RAM, specify syn ramstyle=blockram. - To prevent a block RAM from being inferred or if your resources are limited, use syn ramstyle=registers. - If you know your design does not read and write to the same address simultaneously, specify syn_ramstyle=no_rw_check to ensure that the synthesis tool does not unnecessarily create bypass logic for resolving conflicts. - 4.
+- 3. If needed, guide automatic inference with the syn ramstyle attribute: - To force the inference of block RAM, specify syn\ramstyle=blockram. - To prevent a block RAM from being inferred or if your resources are limited, use syn\ramstyle=registers. - If you know your design does not read and write to the same address simultaneously, specify syn\ramstyle=no\rw\check to ensure that the synthesis tool does not unnecessarily create bypass logic for resolving conflicts. - 4.
 Synthesize the design.